 6.a – No player, while pitching, may wear white or gray sleeves, nor may a pitcher wear batting gloves or wristbands, or any other article, which in the umpire’s judgment, unfairly distracts the batter or impairs sight of the ball while pitching.

 6.b – One intentional walk per game will be allowed.
 The pitcher must throw 4 pitches and all pitches are live.

 6.c – Umpires have discretion to eject any pitcher who intentionally throws at a hitter.
 If a pitcher is believed to have intentionally thrown at a hitter, the League may take further disciplinary action up to and including expulsion.
-Regardless of intent, if a pitcher hits 4 batters in any one game, he must be removed on the fourth hit batsman.
+Regardless of intent, if a pitcher hits 3 batters in one inning or 4 batters in any one game, he must be removed.
 A pitcher so disqualified may remain in the game at another position.

 6.d – There is no regulation as to how many innings a pitcher may pitch in a game or a week.
 In the 35+ division a pitcher may only pitch a maximum of 5 innings in a game, regardless if the game goes into extra innings.